 How much of this is a knee jerk reaction to poor sales performance and an anti sales improvement environment?

-If a sales person isn’t selling, hasn’t hit sales target in the last 6 months and has no chance of doing any better in the next 6 months…then how does doubling his bonus on all new sales wins make the situation any more likely to change?
+You can think of it like this…if a sales person isn’t selling, if his business development activity is weak, if his pipeline conversion if poor, if he hasn’t hit sales target in the last 6 months and has no chance of doing any better in the next 6 months…then how does doubling his bonus on all new sales wins make the situation any more likely to change?

 Mess with the reward and sales bonus structure at your discretion, but it’s often one of the last things to look at.